AlejoMorgado/CryptoCoins/README.md

 ## Usage

-1.Clone the repository:
+1. Clone the repository:
 ### `git clone https://github.com/AlejoMorgado/CryptoCoins.git`

-2.Navigate to the project directory:
+2. Navigate to the project directory:
 ### `cd CryptoCoins`

-3.Install the required dependencies:
+3. Install the required dependencies:
 ### `npm install`

-4.Start the development server:
+4. Start the development server:
 ### `npm start`

-5.Open your preferred web browser and visit http://localhost:3000 to access the application.
+5. Open your preferred web browser and visit http://localhost:3000 to access the application.

-6.The application will load a list of crypto coins and their current prices.
+6. The application will load a list of crypto coins and their current prices.

-7.To search for a specific coin, use the search bar at the top of the page.
+7. To search for a specific coin, use the search bar at the top of the page.

-8.Click on any coin in the list to view its price history graph.
+8. Click on any coin in the list to view its price history graph.

-9.The graph will display the daily prices of the selected coin for the last 30 days.
+9. The graph will display the daily prices of the selected coin for the last 30 days.